maplant/bevy-tick-timers/README.md

 Tick based timers are timers that operate not on real time, but on the number of state updates that occur.
 Each state update constitutes a "tick".

-For any timer that only runs during a game session, a tick based timer is preferred.
+For any timer that does not update during game session, a tick based timer is preferred.
 This makes games more consistent and replayable (which also means they are easier to debug).

 # Example: